 For form data that represents the content of a local file, a name for the file SHOULD be supplied as well, by using a ?filename? parameter of the ?Content-Disposition? header.
-(The "SHOULD" is to allow file uploads that result from drag-and-drop in systems where the file name is meaningless or private, where the uploaded> content is streamed directly from a device, or where the file name is not user visible and would be unrecognized.)
+(The "SHOULD" is to allow file uploads that result from drag-and-drop in systems where the file name is meaningless or private, where the form data content is streamed directly from a device, or where the file name is not user visible and would be unrecognized.)

 For compatibility with other multipart types, the value of the "filename" parameter MUST be restricted to US-ASCII.
-File names normally visible to users which contain non-ASCII characters SHOULD be encoded using the &#nn; method described in Section 5.1.2.
+File names normally visible to users which contain non-ASCII characters SHOULD be encoded using the URL-encoding method in Section 5; this is generally the way that a "file:" URI would be encoded.